fadyx/nestjs-tasks-app/README.md

 ```

 ## Setup

+Copy the contents of `.env.example` file to new `.env` file in the root directory of the project.

 ```bash
 yarn db:dev:up
 ```

-Then copy the contents of `.env.example` file to new `.env` file in the root directory of the project.

 ## Running the app